 💡 Lead nurturing refers to all the methods that bring a new contact to the level of maturity required to make a purchase.
 Achieving this goal involves, among other things, advice and the desire to provide them with a real solution to their problems and needs.

-Step 7: Analyze the impact and ROI
+Step 7: Analyze the impact of your generation lead process

 To evaluate the impact of any strategy and improve its performance, it is necessary to analyze it and make reports.

 Depending on the results, you may need to modify pages, messages or buttons to improve your lead generation performance.

 - Conversion rate: this is one of the criteria to evaluate the profitability of a lead generation campaign.
 It is based on the ratio between the number of visitors and the number of qualified leads.

 - Costs: per qualified contact, per sale and for a given action, they also prove to be indicators of ROI.

 Ultimately, the lead management process contributes to spreading a positive image of your company to your potential customers.
 It guides them along a path that, in the best case, will end with a purchase.